ToneAr/ToneAr/README.md

 Senior technical consultant at Wolfram Research Europe.
 I split my time betwwen full-stack architecture and development, dev-ops, and some mentoring and presentations.

+---

-Outside of work, Linux ricing is my current addiction.
+Outside of work, Linux and Neovim ricing is my current addiction, but i also enjoy implementing new functionality into the Wolfram Langugae using its Resource System.

 ---